-A: With this therapy, you may experience fewer tips to the bathroom, fewer accidents, and more confidence as you get back to the activities you enjoy.
+A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, and more confidence as you get back to the activities you enjoy.

 Q: What are the potential side effects or complications?

-A: Implanting an InterStim system has similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
+A: Implanting an InterStim system is similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.

 Q: Why is this therapy different from other options?

 A: You can try it before you decide, and it’s reversible if you change your mind later.
 It is clinically superior to oral medication and unlike injections, it doesn’t require self-catheterization or repeated treatment visits.

 A: This therapy significantly reduced symptoms of OAB and non-obstructive urinary retention in people treated for 5 years.
 Your experience may be different.

 A: No. It can be effective, but it’s not a cure.
 If the neurostimulator is turned off or removed, symptoms can return.

 Q: What does the stimulation feel like?

 A: Most people describe it as a slight pulling, tingling, or fluttering sensation in the pelvic area.
 It should not be painful.
 Stimulation settings can be adjusted, and sensations will vary from person to person.